-- Calculate or measure the effect on the mirror shape of a unit force on each actuator.

-→ 160 influence functions - Measure current shape error. - Find linear combination of influence functions that would match current shape error. - Data are measured surface displacements z_i .
+- Problem is to calculate the support forces that will best correct the measured wavefront error. - Calculate or measure the effect on the mirror shape of a unit force on each actuator. → 160 influence functions - Find linear combination of influence functions that would match current shape error. - Data are measured surface displacements $z_i$ .
 Model is sum of influence functions.
-Model parameters (to be determined) are forces f_i .
+Model parameters (to be determined) are forces $f_j$ .